 Risk management functions are performed on different levels in the Group.
-RZB AG as the parent credit institution concluded several Service Level Agreements with risk management units of RBI AG which develop and implement the relevant concepts in coordination with the subsidiaries of the Group.
+RBI AG develops and implements the relevant concepts in coordination with RZB AG as the parent credit institution and in cooperation with the subsidiaries of the Group.
 The central risk management units are responsible for the adequate and appropriate implementation of the Group's risk management processes.
 In particular, they establish common Group directives and set business-specific standards, tools, and practices for all Group entities.